Yodata/yodata/docs/policies/acceptable-encryption-policy.md

 | -------------- | ---------------- | -------------------------------------- |
 | June 2014      | SANS Policy Team | Updated and   converted to new format. |
 |                |                  |                                        |

+**Free Use Disclaimer:** *This policy was created by or for the SANS Institute for the Internet community.
+All or parts of this policy can be freely used for your organization.
+There is no prior approval required.
+If you would like to contribute a new policy or updated version of this policy, please send email to policy-resources@sans.org.*

+**Last Update Status:** *Updated June 2014*